cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-role.md

 NOCREATEEXTTABLE
 :   If `CREATEEXTTABLE` is specified, the role being defined is allowed to create external tables.
 The default `type` is `readable` and the default `protocol` is `gpfdist`, if not specified.
 Valid types are `gpfdist`, `gpfdists`, `http`, and `https`. `NOCREATEEXTTABLE` (the default type) denies the role the ability to create external tables.
 Note that external tables that use the `file` or `execute` protocols can only be created by superusers.

-:   Use the `GRANT...ON PROTOCOL` command to allow users to create and use external tables with a custom protocol type, including the `s3` and `pxf` protocols included with Greenplum Database.
+:   Use the `GRANT...ON PROTOCOL` command to allow users to create and use external tables with a custom protocol type, including the `s3` and `pxf` protocols included with Cloudberry Database.

 INHERIT
 NOINHERIT